erwan-lemonnier/s3-image-resizer/README.md

 A python module to import and resize pictures into amazon S3 storage.

-## Warning

-This module is a MVP.
-It works fine on its golden path, which is importing jpegs from well-behaved CDNs, resizing them in memory and storing the results in S3.

 ## Synopsis

-Typical usecase:
+Typical usecase: fetch a bunch of image and generate thumbnails of various sizes for each of them, stored in S3.

 ```
+from s3imageresizer import S3ImageResizer

+from boto import s3
+s3_conn = s3.connect_to_region(...)

 # Initialize an S3ImageResizer:
-# s3_conn = s3.connect_to_region(...)
 i = S3ImageResizer(s3_conn)

 urls = [